gitkraken/gitkraken-client-docs/gitkraken-client/pushing-and-pulling.md

 </figure>

 ### Pull (fast-forward only)
 _Pull (fast-forward only)_ fetches any updates and then attempts a _fast-forward_.
-If a fast-forward is not possible, GitKraken Client will not make any changes to the local repo.
+If a fast-forward is not possible, GitKraken Desktop will not make any changes to the local repo.

 In our 2-commit example, a fast-forward is not possible as there are new commits added to both branches.